CPSECapstone/Turtle/README.md

  **Cloud Service** Servers that are accessed over the Internet, and the software and databases that run on those servers

 **User Management** The method by which you create, remove and maintain your user storage.

 **Centralized Data** The information is collected, stored, and maintained in one location, but is accessible from many points.

 **Components**

     Box {
-        color : this sets the color of the box;
-        height : specifies the height of the box in pixels;
-        width : specifies the widith of the box in pixels;
+        color : this sets the color of the box height : specifies the height of the box in pixels width : specifies the widith of the box in pixels }
-    }

     Text Field {